Do-it-yourself handbag cleaning: Exercise caution

 Apparently, there’s a “specialized cleaning product” for every brand, for every type of leather and suede, for every color of leather and suede, for every type of stain, spill and soil, and for every possible combination thereof.

-Don’t believe me?
-Just google “cleaning a Coach bag”.
-As of January 2017, you get over 9.5 million results.
-And that’s only for Coach!
+Don't believe me?
+Just google "cleaning a Coach bag".
+You'll get over millions of results.
+And that's only for Coach!

 Furthermore, the internet is awash in DIY cleaning suggestions for every handbag, purse, wallet and backpack cleaning question ever asked.